Unsolved Mysteries

 At the moment, all these ideas are just speculations.
 There isn’t any evidence for them.
 There are some of them, like the multiverse, that we may never be able to test directly.

-But within the next decade or so, the Large Hadron Collider, and new telescopes in space and on the ground, will help us to find out more about Dark Matter and Dark Energy, about strings and supersymmetry.
+But within the next decade, the Large Hadron Collider, and new telescopes in space and on the ground, will help us to find out more about Dark Matter and Dark Energy, about strings and supersymmetry.